Research Team

 Tisnue Jean-Baptiste – Graduate Research Assistant & Graduate Lab Manager

-Tisnue Jean-BaptisteTisnue is a second-year doctoral student at Rice University in the Industrial-Organizational Psychology program.
+Tisnue Jean-BaptisteTisnue is a third-year doctoral student at Rice University in the Industrial-Organizational Psychology program.
 She is interested in studying employee authenticity in the workplace, specifically how barriers to authenticity may influence feelings of loneliness.
 Furthermore, Tisnue is eager to explore the role of resiliency in authenticity.

 “Challenges make you discover things about yourself that you never really knew.
 They’re what make the instrument stretch, what make you go beyond the norm.” – Cicely Tyson

-Kennedy Hart – Undergraduate Lab Manager
+Grace Sattem – Undergraduate Lab Manager & Research Assistant

-Elisa Fattoracci – Graduate Research Assistant
+Elisa S. M. Fattoracci – Graduate Research Assistant

 Elisa Fattoracci